Going Black: The Legacy of Philly Soul Radio

 And that’s when it hit us.
 No other city has as rich a history of Black radio broadcasting as Philadelphia.
 Kids should know about it.

 Through Mighty Writers, we are recapturing the glory days of Black radio in Philadelphia.
-Our audio documentary project—GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO (to air February 2014)—will focus on such radio pioneers as Douglas “Jocko” Henderson, Georgie Woods (pictured above), Louise Williams, Jimmy Bishop, Harvey Holiday (below, with Dusty Springfield), Sonny Hopson, and Butterball among so many others.
+Our audio documentary project—GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO—will focus on such radio pioneers as Douglas “Jocko” Henderson, Georgie Woods (pictured above), Louise Williams, Jimmy Bishop, Harvey Holiday (below, with Dusty Springfield), Sonny Hopson, and Butterball among so many others.

-Hosted by legendary Sound of Philadelphia (TSOP) music producer Kenny Gamble, GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO, will examine the legacy of Black radio in Philadelphia with a special focus on the legendary radio station WDAS.
+Hosted by legendary Sound of Philadelphia (TSOP) music producer KENNY GAMBLE, GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO, examines the legacy of Black radio in Philadelphia with a special focus on legendary radio station WDAS.

-Starting in the 1950s, Black radio stations became the pulse of African-American communities and a megaphone for people of color during the civil rights and Black power movements.
-Stations like WDAS in Philadelphia, WDIA in Memphis, WWRL and WBLS in NYC, WHUR and WOL in DC, WERD in Atlanta, WVON in Chicago, WLAC in Nashville, WMRY in New Orleans, KWBR in San Francisco… featured radio personalities who spun records you’d never hear played on mainstream radio.
+In the 1950s, Black radio stations became the pulse of African-American communities and a megaphone for people of color during the civil rights and Black power movements.
+Stations like WDAS in Philadelphia, WDIA in Memphis, WWRL and WBLS in NYC, WHUR and WOL in DC, WERD in Atlanta, WVON in Chicago, WLAC in Nashville, WMRY in New Orleans, KWBR in San Francisco… featured radio personalities who spun records you couldn’t hear played on mainstream radio.

 Black radio stations were pipelines, the place to get news the mainstream media ignored or refused to cover.

-Listeners to GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO will hear first-person accounts of civil rights events and rare archival audio of Black radio air checks from the 60s and 70s, including a 1964 interview with Malcolm X just a few months before he was assassinated.
-The documentary also includes a soundtrack featuring R&B, jazz, gospel, and soul hits from the 50s through the 80s, with an emphasis on songs from the Sound of Philadelphia.
+GOING BLACK: THE LEGACY OF PHILLY SOUL RADIO features first-person accounts of civil rights events and rare archival audio of Black radio air checks from the 60s and 70s, including a 1964 interview with Malcolm X just a few months before he was assassinated.
+The documentary also includes a soundtrack featuring R&B, jazz, gospel and soul hits from the 50s through the 80s, with an emphasis on songs from the Sound of Philadelphia.